SaadxSalman/Aetheris-Core/README.md

 ### License & Credits

 Built as a demonstration-grade reference implementation of modern corrective, grounded, graph-native RAG patterns.
-Core ideas credit the CRAG, GraphRAG, contextual retrieval, RRF, and PageRank literature — implemented here as one coherent, runnable system.
+Core ideas credit the CRAG, GraphRAG, contextual retrieval, RRF, and PageRank literature — implemented here as one coherent, runnable system..